 What is hepatitis?

 - dark urine

 You can also have hepatitis without any symptoms.

 What causes hepatitis?

-In 2015 there was an outbreak of hepatitis A across Australia caused by people eating contaminated frozen berries imported from China.
-Particular brands of frozen berries were recalled, and health warnings and information issued by the Australian Government Department of Health.
+There have been a number of outbreaks of hepatitis A across Australia caused by people eating imported contaminated frozen berries.
+When this happens, the affected brands of frozen berries are recalled, and health warnings and information issued by the Australian Government Department of Health.

 Hepatitis B spreads through contact with the bodily fluids (such as blood, sweat, saliva or semen) of a person who has it.
 You can have hepatitis B without knowing it and may be a carrier.

 Hepatitis C is usually transferred by blood, such as between intravenous drug users, or between a mother and her baby.